Ubud Writers and Readers Festival 2021

-The Ubud Writers and Readers Festival 2019 (often called the Ubud Writers Festival), an annual literary and artistic event held in the central Bali town of Ubud in October, will celebrate its 16th year as what has become Southeast Asia’s leading festival of words and ideas.
+The Ubud Writers and Readers Festival (often called the Ubud Writers Festival), one of the best literary festivals in the world, is held in the central Bali town of Ubud in October and will celebrate what has become Southeast Asia’s leading festival of words and ideas.

 A yearly pilgrimage for word lovers worldwide, the Ubud Writers Festival transcends cultural and physical borders, inviting both artists and audiences to enjoy and participate in public discussions, intimate literary lunches, live performances and hands-on workshops where budding writers can learn new skills and get feedback from experts.

-The Ubud Writers and Readers Festival 2019 has been named by the UK newspaper The Telegraph as one of this year’s five best literary events.
-Stay tuned for updated information on 2019’s edition as more programme details are released by the organisers.
+The Ubud Writers and Readers Festival has been named by the UK newspaper The Telegraph as one of this year’s five best literary events.

 Brainchild of Australian-born Janet DeNeefe, the Ubud Writers Festival grew out of a healing project in response to the 2002 Bali bombings.
 Wanting the world to see that Bali could move on after the bombings, DeNeefe set off to develop the festival which, after starting small in 2004, has now evolved into one of the world’s most celebrated literary and artistic events.

 Emerging Indonesian writers will also be presented in an anthology offering visitors a unique insight into Indonesian language, culture, history and mythology.
 Click here for details of the Emerging Writers Program.

 To find the best accommodation in Ubud and worldwide flights, please search via our comparison engine, which scans all the major booking sites.

 Further information on the Ubud Writers and Readers Festival 2019

 For details of ticket prices and purchases, venue location, how to get there and other festival details, visit the Ubud Writers and Readers Festival 2021 website.